waibros/ict2202_executiontimeliner/README.md

 # Execution Timeliner

-:tw-1f31f: A tool created for SIT ICT2202 project - Designing and developing a solution for an existing problem in Digital Forensics. :tw-1f31f:
+:star: A tool created for SIT ICT2202 project - Designing and developing a solution for an existing problem in Digital Forensics. :star:

 The tool tackles the issue on manual processing and analysis of individual artifacts (e.g. Prefetch, Amcache etc) by timelining every execution artifacts using readily available parsers.